appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

 # Usage

 QR/Barcodes have taken off because they offer a clear and fast return on investment.
 It eliminate manual entry of product information at receiving, meaning there are far fewer opportunities for error.
-Let's look at some use cases where code scanner can be helpful:
+Let's look at some scenarios where code scanner can be helpful:

 * **Warehouse**- Companies need to know not just their current inventory levels, but the location of those products, at all times.
 With the help of a code scanner widget, employees can easily keep track of their warehouse inventories.
 They can use a code scanner in their app to scan codes rather than manually entering them.
 * **Asset Management**- The most widely used system for tracking the equipment, vehicles, and computers used by businesses to support their everyday operations is the usage of barcodes.
 With the code scanner widget, you can keep track of equipment and location of the assets and keep any pertinent records of maintenance and repair.